 Top 10 Healthcare Marketing Trends to Follow

-Many experts consider 2021 to represent a watershed year for the healthcare industry.
-This is primarily due to the impact of COVID-19 and how firms have had to think outside of the proverbial box to address genuinely challenging times.
+Many experts consider this to represent a watershed year for the healthcare industry.
+This is primarily due to the impact of COVID-19 and how firms have had to think outside of the box to address genuinely challenging times.

 It is, therefore, reasonable to assume that the associated approaches to marketing have likewise been transformed.

 The only possible issue is that keeping pace with such frenetic modifications can be challenging.
-Firms unable to remain one step ahead could soon find themselves fading into the ether of digital anonymity.
+Firms unable to remain one step ahead could soon fade into the ether of digital anonymity.